sahib/misc/performance/homework.typ

 Key-Value-Stores are structured.
 The knowledge here is also part of the introductionary slides (see last part of the slide deck).
-This page should serve as reference therefore. *Note:* This is only one of the possible implementations of a key-value store - there are many variations, often differing only in a few details.
+This page should serve as reference therefore. *Note:* This is only one of the possible implementations of a key-value store.
+There are many other variations, often differing only in a few details.

 *Tip 1:* Before you settle on a certain design you should think about what workload you want to optimize for.
 Is it write-heavy?
 Do you want to be